List of paradoxes

 This list includes well known paradoxes, grouped thematically.
 The grouping is approximate, as paradoxes may fit into more than one category.
-This list collects only scenarios that have been called a paradox by at least one source and have their own article in this encyclopedia.
-Although considered paradoxes, some of these are simply based on fallacious reasoning (falsidical), or an unintuitive solution (veridical).
-Informally, the term paradox is often used to describe a counter-intuitive result.
+These paradoxes may be due to fallacious reasoning (falsidical), or an unintuitive solution (veridical).
+The term paradox is often used to describe a counter-intuitive result.

-However, some of these paradoxes qualify to fit into the mainstream perception of a paradox, which is a self-contradictory result gained even while properly applying accepted ways of reasoning.
+However, some of these paradoxes qualify to fit into the mainstream viewpoint of a paradox, which is a self-contradictory result gained even while properly applying accepted ways of reasoning.
 These paradoxes, often called antinomy, point out genuine problems in our understanding of the ideas of truth and description.